|Felix Lange <firstname.lastname@example.org>

 signature: cryptographic signature of record contents

-seq: The sequence number, a 64 bit integer.
+seq: The sequence number, a 64-bit unsigned integer.
 Nodes should increase the number whenever the record changes and republish the record.

-- The remainder of the record consists of arbitrary key/value pairs, which must be sorted by key.
+- The remainder of the record consists of arbitrary key/value pairs

 A record’s signature is made and validated according to an identity scheme.
 The identity scheme is also responsible for deriving a node’s address in the DHT.